Hunter Henry Player Prop Bets for NFL Week 7 | New England vs. New York 10/24/2021

 Matchup vs. New York

-- Henry has averaged 45 receiving yards per game over his two career matchups against the Jets, 4.5 more than his over/under in Sunday's game.
+- In his two matchups against the Jets, Henry's 45 receiving yards average is 3.5 more than his over/under for Sunday's game (41.5).

-- In two matchups, Henry has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest versus the Jets.
+- Henry, in two matchups, had a touchdown catch once.
+But he did not have multiple TDs in that game.

-- The Jets are giving up 268.0 passing yards per game this year, the NFL's 18th-ranked pass defense.
+- The 268.0 passing yards the Jets allow per game makes them the NFL's 18th-ranked pass defense this season.

-- The Jets have allowed four touchdowns through the air (0.8 per game).
-They are first in the league in that category.
+- The Jets' defense is first in the league, conceding 0.8 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Cowboys, Henry was targeted two times, picking up 25 yards on two receptions while scoring one touchdown.
+- Against the Cowboys last week, Henry was targeted two times and racked up 25 yards on two receptions while scoring one touchdown.

-- Over his last three outings, Henry's 15 targets have resulted in 12 grabs for 132 yards (44.0 ypg) and three touchdowns.
+- Henry has caught 12 passes on 15 targets for 132 yards and three touchdowns, averaging 44.0 yards over his last three games.

 Henry's New England Teammates